Skip to content

 Experimenting with different angles and perspectives can add visual interest and variety to your photos.
 Shooting from above or below your subject can create a unique and intriguing look that adds depth and dimension to the image.

 Another angle to consider is shooting from the side, which can create a dynamic and engaging composition.
-This can add interest to your image by showing different textures, angles, and lines, and highlighting different parts of the subject’s face or body.
+This can add interest to your image by showing different textures, angles, and lines, and highlighting other parts of the subject’s face or body.

 Ultimately, the key is to experiment with different angles and perspectives to find what works best for your subject and the overall aesthetic you want to achieve.
 Don’t be afraid to try new things and take risks to create unique and compelling portraits.